ENVIRONMENTAL MANAGEMENT SYSTEMS

 V. Environment management in to regulations, certifications, fees, and stakeholders collaboration, including their demands.

-As regards Deregulated Business in Spain, progress has been made in the adherence of new power stations to the European environmental management and audit system EMAS (Eco-Management and Audit Scheme) regulated by Regulations 761/2001 of the European Commission, certification is renewed annually.
+As regards, Deregulated Business in Spain progress has been made in the adherence of new power stations to the European environmental management and audit system EMAS (Eco-Management and Audit Scheme) regulated by Regulation (EC) No 1221/2009 of the European parliament and of the council, on the voluntary participation by organisations in a Community eco-management and audit scheme (EMAS), certification is renewed annually.

 In the United Kingdom, ScottishPower has also global environmental management systems certified in accordance with standard UNE-EN ISO 14001:2004 at generation stations, its distribution network and corporate services.
 From 2011, the subsidiaries Iberdrola Engineering and Construction U.K. and Iberdrola Engineering and Construction Networks LTD have a certification system.
 Also, the Renewable Business in United Kingdom maintains the certification for its own Environmental Management System (EMS), achieved in 2010, which covers activities included within and related to the development, design, construction, operation and maintenance of the renewable energy generation facilities in the United Kingdom.